 - If you already gave to the Vanderbilt University Medical Center (VUMC), previously pledged gifts may not be redirected to the Vanderbilt MPH Scholarship Fund.

 Contributions to the Vanderbilt MPH Scholarship Fund qualify donors for membership in the School of Medicine's John E. Chapman, M.D.
 Society.
 The Chapman Society recognizes financial support to any area of the School of Medicine by those who make annual gifts of $2,500 or more ($1,000 or more for alumni of the past ten years).

 Admission to the Vanderbilt MPH Program has become increasingly competitive over the past five years.
 While the typical class size of the program has doubled, the number of applicants has grown by seven-fold, with 28 applicants in 2011 to nearly 200 in 2016.

 The majority of students in the Vanderbilt MPH Program fund their public health training through a combination of scholarships, student loans, and part-time employment.

 Scholarships are one of the most effective ways to attract outstanding students to the Vanderbilt MPH Program.

-Supporting the MPH Scholarship Fund will help build on the momentum and success that gives Vanderbilt MPH students unmatched opportunities in the classroom as well as mentored research and real-world practicum experiences.
+Supporting the MPH Fund will help build on the momentum and success that gives Vanderbilt MPH students unmatched opportunities in the classroom as well as mentored research and real-world practicum experiences.

 Impact of your Gift